Matrix estimation by Universal Singular Value Thresholding: Proofs

-The proof is completed by applying Theorem \ref{mainest}. \end{proof} Using Lemma \ref{function}, it is easy to prove Theorems \ref{compact1} and \ref{compact2}. \begin{proof}[Proof of Theorem \ref{compact2}] Let all notation be as in Theorem \ref{compact2}.
-To apply Lemma \ref{function}, let $S$ be the set $\{x_1,\ldots, x_n\}$.
-From the definition of $N(\delta)$, it is easy to see that there is a partition $\cp(\delta)$ of $S$ of size $\le N(\delta/4)$, such that any two points belonging to the same element of the partition are at distance $\le \delta/2$ from each other.
-Consequently, if $x,x'\in P$ and $y,y'\in Q$ for some $P, Q\in \cp(\delta)$, then by the triangle inequality for the metric $d$,
+Using Lemma~\ref{function}, it is easy to prove Theorems \ref{compact1} and \ref{compact2}. \begin{pf*}{Proof of Theorem~\ref{compact2}} Let all notation be as in Theorem~\ref{compact2}.
+To apply Lemma~\ref {function}, let $S$ be the set $\{x_1,\ldots, x_n\}$.
+From the definition of $N(\delta)$, it is easy to see that there is a partition $\cp(\delta)$ of $S$ of size $\le N(\delta/4)$, such that any two points belonging to the same element of the partition are at distance $\le\delta/2$ from each other.
+Consequently, if $x,x'\in P$ and $y,y'\in Q$ for some $P, Q\in\cp(\delta)$, then by the triangle inequality for the metric $d$,